stevetyler/javascript-reference/README.md

 <hr />
 <h4> Why is it called a Ternary expression, what does the word "Ternary" indicate?</h4>
 <hr />
-<h4> What is the arity of a function?</h4>
- The arity property used to return the number of arguments expected by the function, however, it no longer exists and has been replaced by the <a href="https://developer.mozillorg/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length">Function.prototype.length</a> property.

 Advantages and disadvantages to using "use strict"
 ------